janawold1/2023_MER_Special_Issue/09_ONT_SV_discovery.md

 bcftools merge -O v -o ${cute}01_cute_SV_rawSVs.vcf ${cute}rawSVs/*norm.vcf.gz
 ```
 ## Running Jasmine
-After SV discovery calling, calls for the same individual using both Sniffles and cuteSV were concatenated into a single VCF for breakpoint refinement and SV normalisation.
-Below is an example of how jasmine was run for sniffles.
-Jasmine was run in the same way for both SV discovery pipelines.
+After SV discovery calling, calls for each individual were concatenated into a single VCF for breakpoint refinement and SV normalisation.
+Below is an example of how jasmine was run for Sniffles, with this being repeated for CuteSV calls.
+Only SV calls on autosomal scaffolds were used to reduce the affects of poorly resolved regions (e.g., unplaced scaffolds, sex chromosomes).
 ```
 ref=/kakapo-data/References/kakapo_full_ref.fa
 bam=/kakapo-data/ONT/winnowmap/alignment/bam/